franfabrizio/franfabrizio-dev-blog/content/private-ca-with-step-ca/index.md

           to:  2034-10-24T12:05:30Z
 stepuser@step-ca-test:~$
 ```
-The neat thing is that this command will work whether your `step` client is on Windows, MacOS, Linux, or whathaveyou.
+The neat thing is that this command works across platforms.
 Smallstep has provided a lot of nice little conveniences.

 Now we can check our system's trust store to verify that Unicorn CA is trusted.
 This varies by operating system, but here's [one way to check on Ubuntu](https://unix.stackexchange.com/questions/97244/list-all-available-ssl-ca-certificates).